kgaurav3838/OpenCV-Image-Processing-IITK/README.md

 1. Remove all previous/current (if any) python installation

-2. Install Anaconda and add anaconda to PATH(Environment variables:: Advanced system setting->Environment variables->under system variables go to variable PATHand click edit to add new environmental variables)
+2. Install Anaconda and add anaconda to PATH(Environment variables:: Advanced system setting->Environment variables->under system variables go to variable PATH and click edit to add new environmental variables)
-   (During installation checkbox involve PATH)
+   (During installation check box involve PATH)

 3. Open anaconda prompt with admin access.
 Type and enter:-
 	conda update --all